-- Student organization leaders are expected to maintain a positive balance in their on-campus account.
-In order to assist in this, advisors are given access to student organization accounts as well as authorization for expenditures from the account.
+Student organization leaders are expected to maintain a positive balance in their on-campus account.
+In order to assist with this, coaches are given access to student organization accounts as well as authorization for expenditures from the account.
 Students gain access to use their funds in the following ways:

-- A limited amount of additional AcFee funding is available for new or unique initiatives from existing RSOs or for new organizations not able to apply for AcFee through the AcFee Contingency Fund.
-The form is available on the VSG Anchor Link page.
+- A limited amount of additional SSF funding is available for new or unique initiatives from existing RSOs or for new organizations not able to apply for SSF through the Student SSF Contingency Fund.
+The form is available on the VSG Anchor Link page;

 - An organization can collect money through fundraisers, dues, ticket sales, and similar activities.
 Funds (cash and checks) collected in this manner should be deposited as soon after collection as possible.
-To make a deposit into the Registered Student Organization’s center number, students should fill out the RSO Deposit Form on Anchor Link.
+To make a deposit into the Registered Student Organization’s account, officers should fill out the RSO Deposit Form and send it to Mark Leners.
+Take a look at our deposit page for more detailed information.

 - Organizations undertaking such distribution must comply with University policies regarding the ordering of merchandise and licensing.
 With the exception of event tickets, organizations are prohibited from offering items for sale.

 - Reproduction of all logos, names, slogans, symbols, and seals associated with and used by Vanderbilt University are trademarks, and therefore, represent exclusive property of the University.
-Student organizations need to work with the Office of Trademark Licensing before reproducing these images on products (e.g., T-shirts, mugs, promotional giveaways).
-In order to begin the process, student organizations need to fill out the Merchandise Request Form, which is available on the Office of Trademark Licensing website.
+Student organizations need to work with the Office of Brand Engagement before reproducing these images on products (e.g., T-shirts, mugs, promotional giveaways).
+In order to begin the process, student organizations need to fill out the Merchandise Request Form.
+More detailed information on licensing and branding is available on the Office of Brand Engagement Website.

 - Both students and student organizations must comply with the University’s protection of minor’s policy.
-Both the policy and the process for compliance and implementation can be found on the Risk Management website.
+Both the policy and the process for compliance and implementation can be found on the Risk Management Website.
+Protection of Minors information is also available on the Student Accountability Website.

 - The University regulates the campus activities of organizations and groups whose activities relate to the University’s educational and service purposes.
-The Office of Student Organizations and Anchor Link registers undergraduate and graduate student organizations within the Vanderbilt community.
+The Office of Student Organizations and Governance registers undergraduate and graduate student organizations within the Vanderbilt community.

-- Registered student organizations, administrative offices, or academic departments may reserve space on campus through the Student Centers website.
-Students need to first reserve a space through Reservations and Events and then register the event in Anchor Link.
+- Registered student organizations, administrative offices, or academic departments may reserve space on campus through the Student Centers Website.
+Students need to first reserve a space through Events at Vanderbilt or their Virtual EMS platform and then register the event in Anchor Link.